Siphonophore: Reproduction

 The modes of reproduction for siphonophores vary among the different species, and to this day, several modes remain unknown.
 Generally, a single zygote begins the formation of a colony of zooids.
 The fertilized egg matures into a protozooid, which initiates the budding process and creation of a new zooid.
 This process repeats until a colony of zooids forms around the central stalk.
 In contrast, several species reproduce using polyps.
 Polyps can hold eggs and/or sperm and can be released into the water from the posterior end of the siphonophore.
 The polyps may then be fertilized outside of the organism.

-Siphonophores use the gonophore organ to make the reproductive gametes.
+Siphonophores use the gonophore organ to make their reproductive gametes.
 Gonophores are either male or female; however, the types of gonophores in a colony can vary among species.
 Species are characterized as monoecious or dioecious based on their gonophores.
 Monoecious species contain male and female gonophores in a single zooid colony, whereas dioecious species harbor male and female gonophores separately in different colonies of zooids.

 Some siphonophore species within the Calycophorae clade release eudoxids, which are zooid clusters, instead of reproduction through gonophore organs.
 There is limited research on the mechanistic release of eudoxid fragments for reproduction, and studies are determining whether to consider them as clustered communities or individuals.
 Recent research has identified eudoxid tissue remodeling before release by a specified muscle, as well as a dispersal mechanism that temporarily alters siphonophore buoyancy.

-Zooids come together out of a necessity for survival.
-They reproduce via fission.
-This process happens inside a colony.
-In the colony, there is a main linear chain of a main zooid which produces secondary zooids.
-Fission occurs on the outermost chain.